HackYourFuture/databases/Week4/LESSON_PLAN.md

 #### Limit

-The above query will give you back all of the bugs which is not great, as such we can use the limit command as follows:
+The above query will give you back all of the bugs which may not be what you want.
+You may want to have a dashboard with the last 10 bugs, to do this we can use the limit command as follows:

 ```js
 client